 HIPAA covers a wide variety of national standards for e-psychology practitioners, but the Privacy Rule is particularly important when it comes to psychotherapy notes.

 Officially, the HIPAA Privacy Rule requires “appropriate safeguards to protect the privacy of personal health information, and sets limits and conditions on the uses and disclosures that may be made of such information without patient authorization.”

-It dictates that therapy notes, and the observations they contain, can solely be used for treatment, payment, and health care operations, with a few specific exceptions.
+It dictates that therapy notes, and the observations they contain, can solely be used for treatment, payment, and healthcare operations, with a few specific exceptions.
 When writing and storing notes, this means therapists must know a few things and adhere to certain criteria.

-- First, under HIPAA, any records that “document or analyze the contents of a counseling session and which are stored separately from the rest of the medical record” are considered psychotherapy notes.
-Unlike therapy progress notes, prescriptions, session times, treatments delivered, and treatment plans, they can only be used released when a client signs a particular form.
+- First, under HIPAA, any mental health records that “document or analyze the contents of a counseling session and which are stored separately from the rest of the medical record” are considered psychotherapy notes.
+Unlike therapy progress notes, prescriptions, session times, treatments delivered, and treatment plans, they can only be released when a client signs a particular form.

 As mentioned, the HIPAA Act also includes a Security Rule, which governs how electronic information can be sent.
 Drawing on these guidelines, keeping psychotherapy notes secure and confidential means therapists must:

 - Hold responsibility for maintaining and storing therapy notes.
 In practice, this means taking timely therapy notes and ensuring practice staff is trained in the relevant confidentiality requirements.
 Related to this, psychotherapy notes must be up-to-date, accurate, and relevant records of the patient’s therapy and sessions, demonstrating adequate steps to take to protect a patient’s confidentiality.